Nicole Brown Simpson: Civil trial

 The civil judge found the diary entries admissible because they were pertinent to Nicole's state of mind, which in turn was relevant to Simpson's motive—reversing a crucial ruling from the criminal case that excluded the diary as "inadmissible hearsay".
 The civil court's ruling was upheld on appeal.
 The jury found Simpson liable for the murders and awarded the victims' families $33.5 million in compensation and punitive damages.
 Simpson filed for bankruptcy afterwards and relocated to Florida to protect his pension from seizure.
 His remaining assets were seized and auctioned off, most being purchased by critics of the criminal trial verdict to help the plaintiffs recoup the costs of litigation.
 Simpson's Heisman Trophy was sold for $255,500 to an undisclosed buyer.
 All the proceeds went to the Goldman family, who said they have received only one percent of the money that Simpson owes from the wrongful death suit.

 Following Simpson's acquittal, no additional arrests or convictions related to the murders were made.
 Simpson maintained his innocence in subsequent media interviews.
 He was subsequently jailed for an unrelated armed robbery at a Las Vegas hotel in 2008.
 In July 2017 after Simpson was granted parole, Ron Goldman’s father Fred inquired about the real estate purchases made by Sydney and Justin Simpson, Brown’s children with Simpson.
 David Cook, a lawyer for Fred Goldman, said he would seek bank records and depositions to follow the kids’ money trail and see if any of the homes were bought with their dad’s cash, which could make them eligible for a clawback.
 “The kids’ loss is no greater than Fred’s, but Fred’s loss should be no greater than theirs,” Cook said.
 Following Simpson's death in 2024, his estate lawyer Malcolm LeVergne pledged to prevent the Brown and Goldman families from obtaining the money promised in the civil trial judgement, but later reversed course.

 Custody of children

-In 1996, after the conclusion of the criminal trial, a judge granted Simpson's petition to give him full custody of Sydney and Justin.
+After Brown's death and Simpson's arrest, Brown's parents temporary received custody of Sydney and Justin.
+In 1996, after the conclusion of the criminal trial, a judge granted Simpson's petition to return to him full custody of Sydney and Justin.
 Brown's parents continued unsuccessfully to fight for custody until 2006, when Justin turned 18 and legally became an adult.
 Sydney turned 18 in 2003.